We pursue four strategic directions to fulfill our mission:

 - Strengthen PAN’s organizational capacity to ensure our effectiveness

 Our values and approaches guide how we design, carry out and evaluate our work, and how we form and maintain our partnerships.
+We begin with community-identified needs, follow with carefully considered data, and deliver results for community development, skills building and action.

 Inclusive, Meaningful Involvement: In all our work we strive to include a diversity of people with lived experience of HIV, HCV, and related communicable diseases and conditions, and to ensure meaningful opportunities for their involvement as leaders.